sikaeducation/hike-research/README.md

 # Hike Research

 You've just been on the worst hike of your life and decide you need to explore your options for a better hike next time.
-Look at a few different hiking boot options and choose the right one for your next trip.
+You decide to look at a few different hiking boot options to choose the right ones for your next trip.

 ## Instructions

-1. Clone this repository to your computer and navigate to it using your terminal
+1. Clone this repository to your computer and navigate to it using your terminal.
-2. Run `./start` in your terminal to begin the game.
-You'll be sent to a random commit in the repository to learn about an item that can help you have better hikes.
+2. Run `./new-game` in your terminal to begin the game.
+You'll be sent to a random commit in the repository to learn about a different pair of boots.
-3. Keep running `./next` in the terminal to see more items.
-After you've seen 5 of them, you'll be automatically sent back to the `main` branch.
-4. Use Git's `reflog` feature to navigate to the indicated commit.
-5. Run `./finish` to in your terminal to check your work!
+3. Follow the on-screen instructions to finish the game!

-If you make a mistake, run `./start` to start over.
+If you make a mistake, run `./new-game` to start over.

 ## Tips

-### Navigating the Git Reflog

-While a Git repo's `log` shows the commits that came before it, the `reflog` shows all of the places you've previously been.
+While `git log` shows the preceding commits in the current branch, `git reflog` shows all of the commits you've previously visited.
+One way to think of this is that everyone will see the same `git log` for a branch, but everyone's `git reflog` will be different.
+The log is the code's history; the reflog is the user's history.

 These commands will be useful for this game:

 - `git reflog` - See a list of commits you've seen, with the most recent commit first